Pomeranian or Pomsky: What Breed is Better for Your Family?

 Grooming and Exercises

 The Poms have a thick double coat that sheds constantly; therefore, you need a decent brush to take care of their coats.
 However, some people prefer taking their Pomeranians to a professional groomer to have their coats cut.
 Pomeranians are energetic creatures that are always anxious to play or take a walk.

 Pomskies have a thick coat that sheds a bit, so you should be ready to brush their coats twice per week to keep it shiny and vibrant.
 Pomskies are energetic dogs that need a lot of exercises; Pomskies need more than just the evening walks; this breed loves playing Frisbee and ball games.
 Therefore, they are not the best option for people who don’t have time to take them outside for walks or play with them.
 After all, energetic breeds can get destructive, frustrated, and bored if not taken for their daily walks.

-Poms and Pomskies are great energetic dogs that make great house pets.
+Poms and Pomskies are great energetic dogs that make great house pets (sometimes difficult when you are trying to study like me…).
 However, all pet owners have their preferences.
 Some people love small active dogs, while others prefer less energetic dogs that get along with everyone in the house.
 So, whatever you decide, make sure you select a breed that can fit perfectly into your home and lifestyle.
 Remember, Pomskies are more kid-friendly than Pomeranians.
 But most importantly, both these breeds are not considered to be hypoallergenic.
 So if anyone in your household has pet allergies, then you should stay away from these breeds.
 You will be better off with a hypoallergenic breed.